-Amanda has over 14 years of experience in nonprofit leadership with a broad background in education and the arts, economic development, community building, systems change, environmental action, anti-racism and discrimination, financial literacy, and social services.
+Amanda has more than 15 years of experience in nonprofit leadership with a broad background in education and the arts, economic development, community building, systems change, environmental action, anti-racism and discrimination, financial literacy, and social services.
 Prior to her transition into organizational leadership, Amanda spent over a decade working with children as a music educator and performer.
 Her background as a violinist took her around the globe working on youth education, international diplomacy, and outreach throughout Central and Latin America, South America, Asia, the South Pacific, and North America.
 The granddaughter of war refugees, Amanda maintains a global vision for humanitarianism.

 Board of Directors